yulmyaa/ctf-recon-tool/README.md

-This project was created for educational purposes only.
+This tool is for educational purposes only.
 Do not use it to scan systems without proper authorization.